kchen4028/kchen4028.github.io/_posts/2025-03-14-AEN-Module.md

 ### Second Flag:

-Found using an FTP anonymous login:
+The second flag was found by attempting an FTP login using the default anonymous credential:

 ```sh
 ftp anonymous@ip